anty-filidor/CBD/README.md

-# CYBER BULLYING END-TO-END ML APP
+# CYBER BULLYING DETECTION END-TO-END ML APP

 This repository contains source code for simple end-to-end cyberbullying detector application.
 Produced artifacts are deployed in the following way: